wahidcs50/Images-processing-with-OpenCV/README.md

 # Before and after examples
 ![Detection](https://github.com/monly98/Images-processing-with-OpenCV/assets/93678291/210b7bb1-fe2b-4bc4-b156-b830980f06f1)
 # Image processing with Smoothing filters
 Image filters play a vital role in various image processing tasks, such as noise reduction, feature enhancement, and image restoration.
-This repository provides efficient implementations of popular filters that can be easily integrated into your own projects.
+The Smoothing_All_filters file provides efficient implementations of popular filters that can be easily integrated into your own projects.
 # Filters
 # Average Filter
 The average filter is a simple and effective technique used in image processing to reduce noise and blur images.
 It works by replacing each pixel's value with the average of its neighboring pixels, typically within a square or rectangular window.